Coromandel holidaymakers told to stay put, fears strong winds could blow motor homes over

-Holidaymakers spending time in the Coromandel over the long weekend are being told to hunker down and not to leave until the worst of the bad weather set to batter the region eases.
+Holidaymakers in the Coromandel are being told to hunker down and not to leave until the worst of the bad weather set to batter the region eases.

-Thames Coromandel District Council is bracing itself for flooding, slips, gale force winds, power outages and further road closures in the next 24 hours.
+Thames Coromandel District Council is bracing for flooding, slips, gale-force winds, power outages and further road closures in the next 24 hours.

-MetService has issued a heavy rain warning in place for the Coromandel Peninsula from 1pm today until 6pm tomorrow.
+MetService has issued a heavy rain warning for Coromandel Peninsula from 1pm today until 6pm tomorrow.

 Between 120 and 160mm of rain is expected to accumulate during that period.